harvard-lts/drs2-judaica-update/README.md

 - Run according to Usage
   - Place file in same dir as script
   - `python3 judaica.py -i input.txt -o output.txt`
+  The output file is a list of successfully updated object ids.
+  Object ids of failed updated will be written to `errors.txt`.

 ## Notes
-- The script is set up to overwrite a given output file on subsequent runs
+- The script is set up to overwrite a given output file on subsequent runs.